Vice President of the United States: 19th and early 20th centuries

 When the Whig Party asked Daniel Webster to run for the vice presidency on Zachary Taylor's ticket, he replied "I do not propose to be buried until I am really dead and in my coffin."
 This was the second time Webster declined the office, which William Henry Harrison had first offered to him.
 Ironically, both the presidents making the offer to Webster died in office, meaning the three-time candidate would have become president had he accepted either.
 Since presidents rarely die in office, however, the better preparation for the presidency was considered to be the office of Secretary of State, in which Webster served under Harrison, Tyler, and later, Taylor's successor, Fillmore.

 In the first hundred years of the United States' existence no fewer than seven proposals to abolish the office of vice president were advanced.
 The first such constitutional amendment was presented by Samuel W. Dana in 1800; it was defeated by a vote of 27 to 85 in the United States House of Representatives.
 The second, introduced by United States Senator James Hillhouse in 1808, was also defeated.
 During the late 1860s and 1870s, five additional amendments were proposed.
 One advocate, James Mitchell Ashley, opined that the office of vice president was "superfluous" and dangerous.

 Garret Hobart, the first vice president under William McKinley, was one of the very few vice presidents at this time who played an important role in the administration.
 A close confidant and adviser of the president, Hobart was called "Assistant President".
 However, until 1919, vice presidents were not included in meetings of the President's Cabinet.
 This precedent was broken by Woodrow Wilson when he asked Thomas R. Marshall to preside over Cabinet meetings while Wilson was in France negotiating the Treaty of Versailles.
 President Warren G. Harding also invited Calvin Coolidge to meetings.
 The next vice president, Charles G. Dawes, did not seek to attend Cabinet meetings under President Coolidge, declaring that "the precedent might prove injurious to the country."
-Vice President Charles Curtis regularly attended Cabinet meetings on the invitation of President Herbert Hoover.